-Competency hearing set for Ohioan suspected of killing women
+Ohio suspect in women's slayings found competent for trial

 - Man dangling by neck from Colorado ski lift saved by professional slackliner

-Investigators say he admitted killing at least two other women elsewhere.
+Investigators say Grate admitted killing at least two other women, though he hasn’t been charged in all the deaths.

-A judge’s order blocks defense attorneys and prosecutors from publicly discussing the case.
+Grate told investigators he stabbed a woman who was selling magazines door-to-door and dumped her body, which was found near Marion in 2007.

+Authorities said Grate also told them he killed another woman in June.
+Her body was found near Mansfield.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.